apple/coremltools/docs-guides/source/introductory-quickstart.md

 ## Save and Load the Model

-With the converted [ML program](ml-programs) model in memory, you can save the model into the [Core ML model package](save-as-model-package) by specifying `.mlpackage` with the `save()` method.
+With the converted [ML program](convert-to-ml-program) model in memory, you can save the model into the [Core ML model package](convert-to-ml-program.md#save-ml-programs-as-model-packages) format by specifying `.mlpackage` with the `save()` method.
 You can then load the model into another session:

 ```python
 # Save model as a Core ML model package